waleedahmad98/spotiLy/README.md

 # spotiLy
-A script to fetch lyrics for currently playing songs on Spotify and display them.
+SpotiLy fetches the lyrics for the currently playing song on Spotify application and displays them.

 ## Instructions
 Just run the python file while Spotify is running and playing to fetch and display lyrics for the song.